Can You Handle Netflix's "Brand New Cherry Flavor"?

 Spoilers ahead.
 Maybe you just pressed play on Netflix’s Brand New Cherry Flavor and are feeling a bit out of sorts.
 That premiere is a real doozy, right?
 Or maybe you’re debating whether you should give the horror show a try, but are a little scared of the poster.
 The cherry eyeball in the mouth is rather off-putting, I get it.
 Either way, you’re looking for a bit more info on what you’re getting yourself into with the limited series based on the Todd Grimson novel of the same name.
-Luckily, we are here to help with a handy-dandy guide to watching Brand New Cherry Flavor.
+Luckily, we are here to help.

 Advertisement